Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 You can apply for a debt consolidation loan in just a few steps.

-When applying for a loan, you'll usually need to show a valid government ID, proof of your income and statements showing the exact amounts of your existing debts.
+Gather the necessary documents: When applying for a loan, you'll usually need to show a valid government ID, proof of your income and statements showing the exact amounts of your existing debts.

-Typically, you'll apply for the loan with a bank, credit union or online lender.
+Fill out the application: You'll apply for the loan with a bank, credit union or online lender.
 Applications at all three can be done online and some banks and credit unions may offer an in-person application process.

 Balance Transfer Application